xy7313/xy7313.github.io/_posts/2017-07-22-JavaScript-basic-functions.md

     4. id of tag, unique identifier
     5. value of tag,
     6. name of tag
-    7. title of a tay
+    7. title of a tag
     8. any custom attributions like location, organization
 4. cookie: all browser information in client side
 5. local storage and session storage. session-temp； local-permanent